aipmtdaisy/low_resource_language_eval_Tibetan/METHODOLOGY.md

 ## Executive Summary

-This document describes the complete methodology used to evaluate Tibetan-Chinese bilingual AI models (Gemini 2.5 Pro/Flash and Claude Opus/Sonnet 4) on the Tibetan Language Understanding Evaluation (TLUE) benchmark, with particular emphasis on **validating answer key quality** through two independent approaches: cross-model agreement analysis and LLM-as-judge validation.
+This document describes the complete methodology used to evaluate large language models (Gemini 2.5 Pro/Flash and Claude Opus/Sonnet 4) on the Tibetan Language Understanding Evaluation (TLUE) benchmark(Original repository: [https://github.com/Vicentvankor/TLUE](https://github.com/Vicentvankor/TLUE], Original paper: [https://arxiv.org/pdf/2503.12051](https://arxiv.org/pdf/2503.12051]).
+This doc has particular emphasis on **validating answer key quality** through two independent approaches: cross-model agreement analysis and LLM-as-judge validation.

-Our findings reveal significant answer key quality issues affecting 16-37% of questions, and demonstrate that filtering by data quality can improve measured accuracy by 13-37 percentage points.
-Critically, we identified **substantial judge bias** (21.5× agreement ratio favoring same-family models) when using Gemini as judge, highlighting the importance of using agreement-based filtering as a complementary or primary validation method.
+Our findings reveal answer key quality issues potentially affecting 16-37% of questions, and demonstrate that filtering by data quality can improve measured accuracy by 13-37 percentage points.
+Critically, we also identified **substantial judge bias** (21.5× agreement ratio favoring same-family models) when using Gemini as judge.
+A deep dive on this potential bias is required to check if it's true bias or true accuracy, highlighting the importance of using agreement-based filtering as a complementary or primary validation method.

 ---